 Everything!
 You can essentially substitute it for (or add to) whatever you would normally have bacon with.
-On the side or on top of scrambled eggs.
+It goes well with scrambled eggs.
+Try it with cheesy cornmeal pancakes.
 Use it as a topping on a breakfast sandwich, a fancy BLT, or grilled cheese.
-Top your burger with it, or have it as a pizza topping along with some crumbled blue cheese.
+Top your burger with it, or have it as a pizza topping along with crumbled blue cheese.
 It is a jam so it can be spread on toast, crusty baguettes, and even crackers.
 The list is endless!

 According to Suzie and Martin Cowley, a Welsh couple, they are the creators of bacon jam.
 Known as the meat man and the fruit lady, they have been making this creation since 2008.
 They started selling it in their small boutique shop and it quickly became a best seller.

-It typically lasts anywhere from 2-4 weeks in an airtight jar in the fridge.
+It typically lasts anywhere from 2 to 4 weeks in an airtight jar in the fridge.
 That’s speaking technically.
 In reality, it won’t last that long because you’ll have eaten it way before then 🙂

 How to make this recipe your own

-- If you like your bacon jam to be smoother, add it to a food processor or blender and pulse it until it reaches your desired consistency.
+- Smooth bacon jam: If you like your bacon jam to be smoother, add it to a food processor or blender and pulse it until it reaches the desired consistency.

-- Swap the bourbon for a different type of whiskey, whatever is your favorite (Rye, Tennessee, Blended, etc).
+- Bourbon alternatives: Swap in a different type of whiskey, whatever is your favorite (Rye, Tennessee, Blended, etc).

-- Add a dash of cayenne for a spicy kick.
+- Spicy bacon jam: Add a dash of cayenne, to taste, for a spicy kick.

-- Adding nutmeg or cinnamon, which are both warming spices, complements the brown sugar and maple syrup nicely.
+- Spiced bacon jam: Adding nutmeg or cinnamon, which are both warming spices, complements the brown sugar and maple syrup nicely.

-- Choosing to use smoked bacon or adding a couple of drops of liquid smoke or a sprinkle of smoked paprika to your jam will give it a smoky flavor.
+- Smoky bacon jam: Choosing to use smoked bacon or adding a couple of drops of liquid smoke or a sprinkle of smoked paprika to your jam will give it a smoky flavor.